asuh/front-end-windows/readme.md

 ## Node.js

-For modern Javascript programming, Node.js is required.
+For modern JavaScript programming, Node.js is required.
 Using [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm/) to install Node allows you to easily switch between Node versions and is useful for projects on different versions of Node.

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash